WHY THIS WEBSITE?

 Please click the blue title bar on an article of your choice and it will take you to page one of that article.
 Articles having multiple pages will have a navigation bar for easy access to additional pages.

-Go to "articles" on the navigation bar at the top of this page for access to a linked alphabetical listing of the articles listed here on the home page of this website.
+Go to "articles" on the navigation bar at the top of this page for access to a linked alphabetical listing of the articles shown here on the home page of this website.
+Visit the "Recent Postings" link to discover the most recent material added to this website.

-Recently added to this site is a Sermon category with the first entry being twenty-six sermons dealing with Christ's Sermon on the Mount.
-Go to the SERMON link at the top of this page to access this series.
+Recently added to this website is a Sermon category with the first entry being twenty-six sermons dealing with Christ's Sermon on the Mount.
+Go to the "Sermons" link at the top of this page to access sermons currently posted to this website.

-It is hoped the material presented here will be beneficial and I welcome constructive, evidence based response
+It is hoped the material presented on this website will be beneficial and I welcome constructive, evidence based response

 In recent years, theologians and Church historians have raised questions as to the reliability of the Biblical Scriptures.
 Questions have been raised as to their authenticity and Divine connection.
 In this series of essays, we will examine the issues of Scriptural authorship, inerrancy, inspiration and canonization.